mrueda/beacon2-ri-tools/utils/bff_validator/README.md

       Experimental:
         -gv-vcf                           Set this option to read <genomicVariations.json> from <beacon vcf> (with one document per line)

-# CITATION

-The author requests that any published work that utilizes **B2RI** includes a cite to the the following reference:

-Rueda, M, Ariosa R. "Beacon v2 Reference Implementation: a toolkit to enable federated sharing of genomic and phenotypic data". _Bioinformatics_, btac568, https://doi.org/10.1093/bioinformatics/btac568

 # SUMMARY

 bff-validator: A script that validates metadata (XLSX|JSON) against Beacon v2 Models and serializes it to BFF (JSON)

-# HOW TO RUN BFF-VALIDATOR
+# INSTALLATION

+If you got this script from `beacon2-ri-tools` no action is required from you.

+If you want to install ONLY this script then:

 The script runs on command-line Linux (tested on Debian-based distribution).
 Perl 5 is installed by default on Linux, but we will need to install a few CPAN modules.

 First we install cpanminus (with sudo privileges):